 We were represented by College Fellows Professor Darren Treanor, Dr Laszlo Igali, and Dr Edmund Wilkes, with support from our Workforce and Engagement team.

-The MHRA is now seeking insights from the wider pathology community to shape its thematic analysis and final recommendations, expected this summer.
+The MHRA are now working on thematic analysis of the consultation exercise and final recommendations, expected this summer.

 If you have any questions please contact [email protected]